-The HSPT is a standardized test used to measure a current 8th grade student’s skills for placement into 9th grade at a Catholic high school.
+The High School Proficiency Test(HSPT) is a standardized test used to measure a current 8th grade student’s skills for placement into 9th grade at Catholic/parochial schools.
 It tests in verbal skills, quantitative skills, reading comprehension, mathematics, and language.

 WHAT IS THE HSPT?

 The HSPT is a 2 hour 30 minute exam including breaks, consisting of five sections: Verbal Skills, Quantitative Skills, Reading Comprehension, Mathematics, and Language.